Create HDInsight clusters using the Azure CLI

 HDInsight clusters come in various types, which correspond to the workload or technology that the cluster is tuned for.
 There is no supported method to create a cluster that combines multiple types, such as Storm and HBase on one cluster.

-It may take several minutes for the cluster creation process to finish.
+It may take several minutes for the cluster creation process to complete.
 Usually around 15.

 Clean up resources

 After you complete the article, you may want to delete the cluster.
-With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it is not in use.
-You are also charged for an HDInsight cluster, even when it is not in use.
-Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they are not in use.
+With HDInsight, your data is stored in Azure Storage, so you can safely delete a cluster when it isn't in use.
+You're also charged for an HDInsight cluster, even when it's not in use.
+Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they aren't in use.

 Enter all or some of the following commands to remove resources: